Store with Encryption

 It is important that this data not be sent in requests to a public gateway as this would mean that gateway would be able to decrypt your data.
 However, if you are running a node on your local machine, you may safely use the API bound to

 localhost.
 The key material is never exposed to the network so your data remains safe.

 Encryption is disabled by default on all Swarm Gateways to keep your data safe.
 Install Bee on your computer to use the encryption feature.

 To retrieve your file, simply supply the full 64 byte string to the files endpoint, and the Bee client will download and decrypt all the relevant chunks and restore them to their original format.

-Never use public gateways when requesting full encrypted references, the hash contains sensitive key information which should be kept private.
-Run your own node to get to use Bee's encryption features.
+Never use public gateways when requesting full encrypted references.
+The hash contains sensitive key information which should be kept private.
+Run your own node to use Bee's encryption features.